2024 ICONIP Special Sessions

 6. Computational Cognitive Neuroscience

-Led by Dr. Zohreh Doborjeh (Auckland University of Technology), Assoc.
-Prof. Alan Wang (The University of Auckland)
+Led by Dr. Zohreh Doborjeh (Auckland University of Technology), Prof. Alexander Sumich (Nottingham Trent University), Prof Paul Corballis (The University of Auckland), Assoc.
+Prof. Alan Wang (The University of Auckland), Prof Robin Palmer (Canterbury University)

 7. Reliable, Robust and Secure Machine Learning Algorithms